 The EPR spectrometer we have built operates at the high magnetic field of 14 T, and can measure very sharp EPR resonances.

-We have proposed and demonstrated the optical levitatation of nano-diamonds because we would like to test whether these can try out being in two places at once.
+We have optically levitatated nano-diamonds because we would like to test whether these can be in a quantum superposition of two places at once.

 Department of Physics, University of Warwick, Coventry CV4 7AL, UK